02-grammar.md

 • Built-in Future/Join/Parallel/Each/While/Set/Return/Jump constructs.

-• If conditions compare numbers/strings, support EXISTS/NOT_EXISTS, and allow parentheses.
+• If conditions compare numbers/strings, support EXISTS/NOT_EXISTS, support unary truthy checks, and allow parentheses.

 With this document you can fully parse and execute QPlan Language.